Clue Connect: Who do you share your cycle with?

 However, with certain people in your life, you might be more comfortable, or even find it necessary, to talk about your cycle – whether you're looking for answers, asking your mom for tampons or trying to get (or avoid getting!) pregnant with your partner.

-Clue Connect allows other people to see your current and predicted cycle: menstruation, PMS and the fertile window.
+Clue Connect allows other people to see your current and predicted cycle: menstruation, PMS, and the ovulation day.

 Who to share your cycle with